Part of the Hiring Your First Employee hub.

 The Importance of a Clear Job Description

 A well-crafted job description serves as your primary filter for talent.
 It should go beyond a list of tasks and focus on the outcomes you expect the person to achieve.
-When you provide clear career opportunities, you attract candidates who are genuinely interested in the growth of your business.
+When you explain the role clearly, the right person can understand what they are walking into and whether they are genuinely suited to it.

 “Hire for character, train for skill.
 Strong credentials do not equal strong character, and a resume is only a snapshot of the past, not a guarantee of future performance.”